Ibadism: Ibadi hadith

 The primary Ibadi collection of hadiths, or traditions and sayings attributed to Muhammad, is the twelfth-century Tartīb al-Musnad, comprising 1,005 hadiths.
 The Tartīb is divided into four books.
 The first two books are muttaṣil narrations by Jabir ibn Zayd, a student of Muhammad's widow Aisha.
 The third book includes hadith transmitted by the eighth-century Kharijite scholar al-Rabi' bin Habib Al-Farahidi as preserved in the Jami Sahih collection, generally also from Jabir ibn Zayd.
 The fourth book consists of an appendix of saying and stories from later Ibadi scholars and imams.

 Most of the Ibadi hadiths have a very short isnād or chain of transmission.
 They are claimed to be narrated from Jabir ibn Zayd to his student Abu Ubayda Muslim ibn Abi Karima and from the latter to al-Rabi', who died in 786 after preserving his transmissions in the Jami Sahih.
 This was then reformulated into the Tartīb al-Musnad some four centuries later.
 John C. Wilkinson, an expert on Ibadism, states that this chain of transmission "does not stand up to any close examination".
-It may be a fabrication to buttress the strength of the Ibadi school by making the Ibadis have the oldest collection of hadiths.
+However, Ibadis counter this by arguing that the four century gap is because they practiced Taqiyya.
 Most Ibadi hadiths are found in the standard Sunni collections, bar a small group with Kharijite biases, and contemporary Ibadis often approve of the standard Sunni collections.

 Unlike in Sunni and Shi'a Islam alike, the study of hadiths has not traditionally been very important in Ibadi Islam, especially in Oman where Sunni influence was weaker.